-15.2.1 Cargo discharge is to be performed by means of compressed chlorine vapour from shore, dry air or another acceptable gas or fully submerged pumps.
-The pressure in the vapour space of the tank during discharging is not to exceed 1,05 MPa.
+15.2.1 Cargo discharge shall be performed by means of compressed chlorine vapour from shore, dry air or another acceptable gas or fully submerged pumps.
+The pressure in the vapour space of the tank during discharging shall not exceed 1,05 MPa.